Welcome to

 neighborhood.

-When Phoebe found a cigar, Mick named it Helen because on the top of
+When Phoebe found a cigar, Mick named it Helen because on the

 the cigar was a paper band that said, “It’s a girl”.